m13253/JKSN/c++/README.md

 JKSN C++ reference implementation
 =================================

-# This version of implementation is unstable at present.
-Please head to other versions.

 This is the C++ implementation of JKSN.

 It is not the one which produces the smallest JKSN stream, neither the one which does the fastest processing.